aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

   * This is no longer just a number in Global Table.
 This is now an autoscaling configuration.
 * `readCapacity?: number;`
-  * This can be either be fixed capacity or an autoscaling configuration and is not just a number anymore.
+  * This can be either be fixed capacity or an autoscaling configuration.

 * __GlobalTable Props__

 Props that are different:

 * `write?: Capacity;` and `read?: Capacity;`
-  * Write capacity if mentioned, needs to be Capacity.autoscaled.
-And read capacity can be Capacity.fixed or Capacity.autoscaled.
+  * Write capacity if mentioned, needs to be `Capacity.autoscaled`.
+And read capacity can be `Capacity.fixed` or `Capacity.autoscaled`.
 * `globalSecondaryIndex?: GlobalSecondaryIndexOptions[];` and `localSecondaryIndex?: LocalSecondaryIndexProps[];`
   * These are now available to be passed in via constructor too and not just by `add` methods.
 * `replicas?: ReplicaTableOptions[];`